-The Monticello Mill Tailings Site (MMTS) Operable Unit (OU) III Annual Groundwater Report documents remedial system performance and alluvial aquifer restoration progress for the period of May 2022 through April 2023.
+The Monticello Mill Tailings Site (MMTS) Operable Unit (OU) III Annual Groundwater Report documents remedial system performance and alluvial aquifer restoration progress for the period from May 2023 through April 2024.
 The MMTS and its companion site, the Monticello Vicinity Properties, are operated by the U.S. Department of Energy Office of Legacy Management as the Monticello, Utah, Disposal and Processing Sites.
 The OU III remedy is monitored natural attenuation and active remediation with institutional controls that restrict alluvial aquifer groundwater use in an area roughly corresponding to the footprint of the uranium plume.
 The active remediation component of the remedy focuses on the Area of Attainment (AOA), a portion of the alluvial aquifer having the highest uranium groundwater concentrations.

 Eight extraction wells, collectively referred to as the Groundwater Remedy Optimization (GRO) system, were installed in the AOA, and pumping started in 2015.
 Extracted water is piped to an evaporation pond for volume reduction.
 Because of a need to match extraction rates with pond evaporation rates and limits on the availability of groundwater, only a few of the extraction wells are operated at the same time.
 The cumulative pumping rate from the GRO system ranges between approximately 2 and 16 gallons per minute as a function of monthly pond evaporation rates.
-During this performance period the GRO system removed 1.5 million gallons of groundwater containing 8 pounds (lb) of uranium from the AOA.
-During the previous performance period from May 2021 to April 2022, the GRO system removed approximately 3.6 million gallons of contaminated groundwater and 14 lb of uranium.
-Since system startup in 2015, the GRO system has removed 29.1 million gallons of groundwater and 146 lb of uranium from the AOA.
+During this performance period, the GRO system removed 3.3 million gallons of groundwater containing 13 pounds (lb) of uranium from the AOA.
+During the previous performance period from May 2022 to April 2023, the GRO system removed approximately 1.5 million gallons of contaminated groundwater and 8 lb of uranium.
+The increased groundwater volume and uranium mass extracted during this performance period is due to the increased snowfall in winter 2022-2023.
+Since system startup in 2015, the GRO system has removed 32.4 million gallons of groundwater and 159 lb of uranium from the AOA.
 For comparison, an estimated 1400 lb of dissolved and solid-phase uranium are calculated to be remaining in the AOA.
-AOA uranium groundwater concentrations have been reduced from a maximum of 1400 micrograms per liter (μg/L) at GRO startup (January 2015) to a maximum of 880 μg/L in April 2023.
+AOA uranium groundwater concentrations have been reduced from a maximum of 1400 micrograms per liter (μg/L) at GRO startup (January 2015) to a maximum of 732 μg/L in April 2024.
 The decline in AOA uranium concentration is primarily attributable to operation of the GRO system.

 While AOA uranium concentrations are expected to decline in response to pumping, the decline will be punctuated by periodic increases in uranium concentrations in response to rising water tables or recharge, caused primarily by snowmelt events.
 Rising water tables or recharge may dissolve solid-phase uranium stored in the vadose zone.
-Additionally, infiltrating snowmelt dissolves uranium from the margins of the former mill site and a supplemental standard area located outside the OU III plume footprint, and the uranium-containing water flows on the top of bedrock and delivers uranium to the margins of the alluvial aquifer.
+Additionally, infiltrating snowmelt dissolves uranium from the margins of the former mill site and a supplemental standard area outside the OU III plume footprint, and the uranium-containing water flows on the top of bedrock and delivers uranium to the margins of the alluvial aquifer.